AHP: The foundation for a great portfolio in just 8 weeks

 Once you have all the data structured into dashboards this step is far simpler than it has ever been before.
 Use the ‘Efficient Frontier’ view to identify the best projects, by ranking based on value for money.
 This gives you the '80:20' split for maximizing portfolio value while saving precious resources.

-st isn’t helpful.
 Far better to map out a month-by-month plan that optimizes resources and creates a realistic set of commitments to hold people to account.
-Again we have a magic button to make this happen if you want to build a Roadmap without the pain.
+This is another place AI can do the hard work (so you don't have to).

 For those of you starting on this journey you will always hear (at least) one colleague challenge you – “couldn’t we just do this in a spreadsheet / meeting room / PPM tool”?
 We don’t have time to do this right now.
 Here the reply should be simple.
 It might be quicker to build a house from straw (or sticks) but how much time will you waste re-building that house again and again as your construction fails to withstand the rigors of a big bad wolf?
 Surely, it’s far better to deliver quality at pace than to stick with a solution that doesn’t work.